Spider Strategies vs. Business Intelligence

-One of the most commonly asked questions during our sales process is the difference between our software and Business Intelligence (BI) software.
+One of the most commonly asked questions during our sales process is the difference between our flavor of Business Intelligence (BI) software and traditional BI software.
 Here's an answer I wrote up for a customer that I thought would be worth sharing.
 There are two main differences:

 1) Data Structure.

 Traditional BI software takes your data that's in just about any format and allow you to slice and dice it in just about any way you want.
 It's a lot like Excel, actually.
 You can put whatever data you want in different columns, and then create charts and graphs based on that data.
 Then, when you have the charts and graphs you like, you can add them to dashboards.

 We’re Scorecard/KPI software, and we require a specific kind of data.
 Our software is all about choosing what you want to measure, setting goals, and then measuring it on a regular basis.
 You can chose to measure workplace injuries monthly and the software is going to want to know how many injuries there were every month.
 If you don't have your metric values updated via automatic database feed, the software is going to annoy you with emails every month if you forget to update your metric values.
 When you do update the values, it's going to give each metric a color rating and a 0-10 score based on whether you met your goals or not.